 You need to act quickly if you are being pursued for debts and you wish to avoid bankruptcy.
 It’s essential that you get independent advice on your debt management options by speaking to a face to face financial counsellor or calling MoneyHelp.
 You must consider all of the advantages and disadvantages of bankruptcy if you are thinking about this option to deal with debts you cannot pay – even those advantages and disadvantages that do not currently apply to you.

 - you can keep household goods and personal effects like a television, computer and furniture of reasonable value;

-- the fact of your bankruptcy will appear on your credit report for seven years and on a public record known as the National Personal Insolvency Index for life (in practical terms though, you will find it difficult to obtain credit for seven years, two years longer than the five year listing for bad debts);
+- the fact of your bankruptcy will appear on your credit report for five years and on a public record known as the National Personal Insolvency Index for life (in practical terms though, you will find it difficult to obtain credit for five years, only the same time as for listed bad debts);

 - you may need to continue to pay your Child support, Centrelink and Higher Education debts, and any court fines.
 Seek advice on this from a financial counsellor.

 What happens to your assets when you are bankrupt?

 - ordinary household goods such as furniture, a television and a computer

 - a car in which you have less than $7,500* equity